Uberi/University-Notes/MATH135/MATH135.md

 x \equiv a \pmod{m_2} \\
 \end{cases}$.

+In other words, the solutions to a system of congruences with coprime moduli are also the solutions to the congruence with the product of the moduli.

+Solving one is equivalent to solving the other.

 ;wip: prove this using LCT 1

 Solve $x^{43} + 28x^9 + 10x \equiv 1 \pmod{35}$: